DecisiveAI/mdai-docs/src/install/aws.md

 # Cloud Install - AWS

-## Setup the MDAI Engine© in AWS
+## Setup the MDAI Engine™ in AWS

 You are going to learn to do the following in less than five minutes:
-* Set up and run a cloud instance of MDAI Engine©
+* Set up and run a cloud instance of MDAI Engine™
-* Send telemetry to the MDAI Engine©
+* Send telemetry to the MDAI Engine™
-* Access the MDAI Engine Console© to verify data flowing through the MDAI Engine©.
+* Access the MDAI Engine Console™ to verify data flowing through the MDAI Engine™.

 ## Prerequisites